onethawt/idaplugins-list/README.md

 * [collabREate](http://www.idabook.com/collabreate/): collabREate is a plugin for IDA Pro that is designed to provide a collaborative reverse engineering capability for multiple IDA users working on the same binary file.

+* [Class Informer](http://www.openrce.org/blog/view/1344/Class_Informer_IDA_plug-in): Scans an MSVC 32bit target IDB for vftables with C++ RTTI, and MFC RTCI type data.
+Places structure defs, names, labels, and comments to make more sense of class vftables ("Virtual Function Table") and make them read easier as an aid to reverse engineering.
+Creates a list window with found vftables for browsing.

 * [Crowd Detox](https://github.com/CrowdStrike/CrowdDetox): The CrowdDetox plugin for Hex-Rays automatically removes junk code and variables from Hex-Rays function decompilations.

 * [Data Xref Counter](https://github.com/onethawt/idapyscripts): Enumerates all of the the x-references in a specific segment and counts the frequency of usage.
 The plugin displays the data in QtTableWidget and lets the user filter and sort the references.
 You can also export the data to a CSV file.